BoraOzkoc/BoraOzkoc/README.md

 ### 🌱 Currently Learning

-I’m currently learning full-stack development, focusing on building interactive web applications using JavaScript, React, Next.js, and Tailwind CSS for the front-end, and integrating APIs to enhance functionality and user experience.
+I’m currently learning full-stack development, focusing on building interactive web applications using JavaScript, Typescript, React, Next.js, and Tailwind CSS for the front-end, and integrating APIs to enhance functionality and user experience.

 # 💻 Tools & Technologies I Use: